derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 Assigning an executed function's result to a variable is referred to as *caching*.
 Caching is often a great approach for decreasing code volume and increasing run-time performance.
 The more expensive and time consuming the function call, the more valuable caching is.

 With respect to making snippet two *more right*, there is one other thing we could do.
-We could cache the `imageToToggle` lookup and assignment *outside* of the `toggleImageOpacity` function if we knew the:
+We could cache the `imageToToggle` lookup and assignment *outside* of the `toggleImageOpacity` function if we knew two things:
 1. value assigned never changed
 2. element remained in the document